timstasevich/Track-Nuclear-to-Cytoplasm-Ratio/README.md

-# Track-Nuclear-to-Cytoplasm-Ratio-2Color
+# Track-Nuclear-to-Cytoplasm-Ratio
-Code to monitor the ratio of nuclear to cytoplasmic signal in cells expressing two proteins, one of which marks the nucleus (such as H2B).
+Code to monitor the ratio of nuclear to cytoplasmic signal in cells imaged through time.
+The code assumes that the nucleus is detectable in at least one channel.
+We typically use this code to assess the quality of new mintbodies that bind to modified histones.
+The sample code demonstrates this analyzing movies of cells expressing a mintbody that binds to H3K27ac.
+Upon treatment with TSA to inhibit deacetylation, H3K27ac levels in the nucleus go up, causing the anti-H3K27ac mintbody signal in the nucleus to also go up (while the signal in the cytoplasm drops).